 - Determine where you believe you need most support e.g. hips and ensure that the mattress is suitable for your weight and build too!

-- Lie in your normal sleeping positions and lie for a while.
-This is the only way to get a true sense of what the bed offers- if you’re concerned about people looking at you, head out nearer closing times when the shops are generally quieter.
+- Lie in your normal sleeping position and lie there for a while.
+This is the only way to get a true sense of what the bed offers.
+If you’re concerned about people looking at you, head out nearer closing times when the shops are generally quieter.

 - Consider your bed as a whole- how the base works with a mattress and vice versa.

-Last week we talked about ingrained patterns and behaviours we’ve developed since the beginning of time.
-‘Seeing’ light is another one of these ingrained patterns.
+‘Seeing’ light is an ingrained pattern.
 We have a gland called the pineal gland which produces and releases melatonin, the hormone which regulates sleep.
 As night falls, this hormone is released to induce sleep and eases off with sunrise to allow us to be alert and ‘awake’.
 This is a pattern so ingrained that our brain, determined by time, is capable of releasing this hormone.
 Though artificial lighting (it has been suggested of any kind) can actually prohibit the release of the hormone, the quality released and essentially mess up our the body-clock.
 Apparently it is a hormone that can only truly be released in the dark (Sleep Foundation).
 So even if you perceive the room to be dark, light is able to pass through eyelids.
 Therefore any light exposure has the impact to affect the melatonin production.

 Not only should we try total darkness when we go to sleep but in the evenings switch from stark lighting to softer lighting such as table lamps/dimmer switches as a way of encouraging the release of the hormone which occurs, generally around 9pm.
-Don’t forget: We touched on last week how 10pm is the most optimum time to sleep – when you know that the sleep hormone kicks in at 9 it certainly does add up.
+Studies have long hailed 10pm as being the optimum time to sleep – when you know that the sleep hormone kicks in at 9 it certainly does add up.

 - If you’re someone who really struggles to sleep, exposure to light is as important in the day as total darkness is at night.
 Regulating your exposure to light (natural where possible or as good a substitute) will retrain your body to recognise the right times to release melatonin.

-6: Remove distractions– Keep your room clear.
-Consider it a space for sleep and for sleep only.
+Consider your bedroom as a space for sleep and for sleep only.
 If you’re easily distracted, remove clocks, devices, books, magazines etc. from your bedroom.
-This way if you wake up or struggle to even get to sleep you’ve nothing to focus on but trying to sleep.
+This way if you wake up or struggle to even get to sleep you’ve nothing to focus on but trying to get back to sleep.